AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/account-settings/sso-in-wp-adfs-configuration.md

  <li value="9">Continue with the configuration, and click <span class="bold">Close</span> once it is complete.</li>
 </ol>

-## Configuring `Workfront Proof` Single Sign-On
+## Configuring Workfront Proof Single Sign-On

-If you are a `Workfront Proof administrator`, you can configure Single Sign-On on the `Workfront Proof` side.&nbsp;For more information, see [Single Sign-On in Workfront Proof](../../../workfront-proof/wp-acct-admin/managing-security/single-sign-on-overview.md).
+If you are a Workfront Proof administrator, you can configure Single Sign-On on the Workfront Proof side.&nbsp;For more information, see [Single Sign-On in Workfront Proof](../../../workfront-proof/wp-acct-admin/managing-security/single-sign-on-overview.md).

 <ol>
  <li value="1">Click <span class="bold">Settings</span> > <span class="bold">Account Settings</span>, then open the&nbsp;<span class="bold">Single sign-on</span> tab.</li>